Ambition Fantasy Competition Overview

 A "Best of the Rest" title will be awarded to the winner of the consolation bracket if more than four competitors are involved.

-A "Season MVP" title will be awarded if the Fantasy is a Group Based competition.
-User vs User competitions will not award a Season MVP as the Winner of the entire Competition will equate to the MVP.
+A "Season MVP" title will be awarded if the fantasy is a group based competition (ex.
+Team vs Team).
+User vs User competitions will not award a Season MVP as the winner of the entire competition will equate to the MVP.

 Fantasy Competition Walkthrough